US sanctions Colombia’s President Gustavo Petro, escalating Trump feud

 Since September 2, Trump has followed his threats with military action, carrying out a series of missile strikes on nautical vessels in the Caribbean Sea and the Pacific Ocean.

-The target, Trump has said, were drug-traffickers.
+The targets, Trump has said, were drug traffickers.
 But Petro has argued that the strikes amount to extrajudicial killings.

 He has used his social media platform to highlight cases like that of fisherman Alejandro Carranza, who reportedly died in one of the strikes.
 At least 34 people have been killed in the bombings, their identities never officially confirmed.